w3c/wpsig/spc-psd2.md

 We address this question in parts:

 * The operating system has been compromised.
 Trust nothing!
 * The browser has been compromised.
-Trust nothing in the browser, but do so "equally": password collection, iframes, SPC, and any other browser capability.
+Trust nothing in the browser, but do so "equally" for features such as password collection, iframes, or SPC.
 In this scenario, SPC is no less secure than any other browser feature.
 * A merchant Web site has been compromised.

 For this last scenario, SPC offers several benefits: